Drug Lord Juan Orlando Hernández Is FREE

 Throughout Tony’s trial, Bove emphasized the large scale of the Honduran government-endorsed drug operation and noted that for almost 15 years the “defendant ravaged his country... to send a tidal wave of cocaine to the United States.”
 Bove emphasized that those who challenged the Hernández brothers’ operation were murdered.

 Surely, these facts, as stated by Trump’s own wingman, weaken significantly Leavitt’s argument of Juan Hernández’s political persecution and a Biden conspiracy.
 In addition, they bolster the argument that Juan Orlando Hernández should have remained at USP Hazelton for the remainder of his life.
-Though Emil Bove’s greatest work — bringing down the Hernández brothers — had been disparaged, Bove remains, to this day, one of the president’s own.
+Though Emil Bove’s most significant accomplishment of his career, that of bringing down the Hernández brothers, had been denigrated by the Trump administration, Bove remains, to this day, one of the president’s own.

 And if, hypothetically, the Hernández investigation and indictment had been politically driven, Karoline Leavitt has failed to explain the exact motive for these trials.
 What purpose did it serve for Biden to bring down the former president of Honduras, a tiny country whose population is the size of New York City?
-Purportedly, Biden’s values didn’t align with Hernández’s, but even if that were the case, who cares?
-Why would anyone (i.e., Biden) go after a president who is no longer in power, and from a country whose policies only minimally impact the United States?
+Purportedly, Biden’s values didn’t align with Hernández’s.
+But, even if that were the case, who cares?
+Why would anyone (i.e., Biden) go after a president who is no longer in power, and who is from a country whose policies only minimally impact the United States?

 The only logical reason to go after Hernández: he was a major player in the drug trafficking emanating from Central America.
 We’re talking about mountains of illicit drugs that were landing in the United States.